Burnevyle History, Family Crest & Coats of Arms

 The surname Burnevyle was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Burnevyle family
+Early History of the Burnevyle family

 This web page shows only a small excerpt of our Burnevyle research.
 Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevyle History in all our PDF Extended History products and printed products wherever possible.